 Moses’ mother had a brilliant plan that worked.
 Was it a miracle?
 Was it divine intervention?
-Life is a lot more exciting and you’ll see a lot more miracles if you can see the divine in your life, that God is working in you, through you, and around you, not just in the big wow-can’t-be-explained-any-other-way moments.
+Life is a lot more exciting when you acknowledge that the divine is at work in your everyday life, that God is working in you, through you, and around you, not just in the big wow-can’t-be-explained-any-other-way moments.

 Moses was crying.
 Do babies cry?
 Of course.
-Was the fact that he was crying right then help melt her heart and give her pity?
+Did the fact that he was crying right then help melt her heart and give her pity for the baby?
 Yes.
 Is it normal for a woman to be moved by a baby’s cry?
 Probably, but who knows?
 God might have been preparing her in other ways.
 Was she married?
 Did she have no children of her own?

 Just because there can be a natural explanation, does not at all mean that God wasn’t orchestrating, wasn’t at work.
 We get glimpses in the Bible of how He works.
 But He’s also infinitely creative.
-He is able to do for you more than you can even imagine.
-Don’t miss the miracles around you ever day.
+He can do for you more than you can even imagine.
+Don’t miss the miracles around you every day.
 Rejoice always and give thanks in all circumstances.
 You’re likely standing in the middle of a miracle.